Search Engine Optimization (SEO) can be summarized with all the efforts are taken by a website owner, to have their content

 - ranked high in the search results display.

 SEO happens in the front-end of publicly available websites.
-TripBuilder offers some features, to support a website owner in their efforts.
+TripBuilder offers some features, to support website owners in their efforts.

 In order to get higher website rankings, MOZ has created compelling pyramid graphics that depict the various steps in SEO in order to improve the ranking: